Historical buildings and structures of Yarmouth, Maine: Lower Falls

-Also known as the First Falls, Lower Falls was the location of several mills from the 17th century onward, while — on the southern side of today's East Main Street Bridge — was Yarmouth's harbor, where many hundreds of ships were built and launched between 1740 and 1890.
+Also known as Falls Village or The Falls, Lower Falls (named for the nearby First Falls) was the location of several mills from the 17th century onward, while—on the southern side of today's East Main Street Bridge—was Yarmouth's harbor, where many hundreds of ships were built and launched in the century between 1790 and 1890.

 Lafayette Street

-Lafayette Street is what State Route 88 becomes at the Cumberland Foreside and Yarmouth town line.
+State Route 88 becomes Lafayette Street at the Cumberland Foreside and Yarmouth town line.
 It was originally known as Atlantic Highway.

 28 Lafayette Street, which stands beside the stone marker honoring Walter Gendall, was built in 1750.

-Across the street at number 33, Reed's Machine Shop was built in 1927.
-It has been owned and run as the current business since 1973 by Stephen Welch.
+Across the street at number 33, (William) Reed's Machine Shop was built in 1952, the business having moved here from East Elm Street and Leighton Street.
+It has been owned since 1973 by Stephen Welch.
+Alex Mansfield's Garage formerly stood at the location.

 Pleasant Street

+Connects to Lafayette Street at the top and bottom of its hill above the harbor.

 Marina Road

-Marina Road is the right-hand turn at the Staples Hill split with Main at East Main.
-It was one of the two access roads to the harbor from Main Street.
+Marina Road is the right-hand turn at the Staples Hill split with Main Street.
+It was one of the two access roads to the harbor from the village.

 Original owner Peter Allen tore down the Hannah Russell House at 3 Marina Road and built the current structure in 1881.
 Until 2018 it was home to the business Women to Women.

 Herman Seabury, a shipyard foreman, was the original owner of 9 Marina Road in 1890.
 It remained in his family for sixty years.

 Number 22 is believed to date from around 1800.
+Number 36 was built around 1840.

 The last building on Marina Road before the Lafayette Street intersection is number 59.
 Built in 1900 by Harry Dean as a tearoom, it later became a shoe-repair shop, an antique store and an office.
 It is, as of 2023, a nutritionist business.

 Main Street

+Maine State Route 115 for the entirety of its route through Yarmouth, it is home to a mix of homes and businesses.
+North Yarmouth Academy is located on both sides of the street's mid-section.

 Portland Street

 The northern (village) end of the street is the historic part.
-As its name implies, the southern section, across Route 1, eventually leads to Portland.
+As its name implies, the southern section, across Route 1, eventually leads to Portland, the largest city in Maine.
 After around 0.72 mi, it reaches an intersection with Elm Street, the earlier route into the city.